Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The median taxpayer income in Toronto suburb was $41,640 and the average was $59,187 according to AreaSearch's postcode level ATO data for financial year 2023.
-This is lower than national averages.
-Rest of NSW had a median income of $52,390 and an average of $65,215 during this period.
-Based on Wage Price Index growth since then, estimated incomes as of September 2025 would be approximately $45,329 (median) and $64,431 (average).
-According to the 2021 Census, Toronto's household, family, and personal incomes fell between the 9th and 11th percentiles nationally.
-Income distribution showed that 27.4% of residents earned between $400-$799 weekly, contrasting with broader area where the $1500-$2999 bracket led at 29.9%.
-Housing affordability pressures were severe in Toronto, with only 82.1% of income remaining, ranking at the 11th percentile nationally.
+The suburb of Toronto has a median taxpayer income of $41,640 and an average income of $59,187 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is lower than the national average, with Regional NSW having a median income of $52,390 and an average income of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $45,329 (median) and $64,431 (average).
+According to the 2021 Census, household, family, and personal incomes in Toronto fall between the 9th and 11th percentiles nationally.
+Income distribution shows that 27.4% of residents earn $400 - $799 weekly, with 1,686 residents in this bracket.
+This contrasts with the broader area where the $1,500 - $2,999 bracket leads at 29.9%.
+Housing affordability pressures are severe in Toronto, with only 82.1% of income remaining after housing costs, ranking at the 11th percentile nationally.

 Frequently Asked Questions - Income